Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: Introduction

-Accordingly, the main contributions of this article can be summarized as follows.
-1)We introduce IoSI into collaborative perception from spatial and temporal dimensions, offering a unique perspective to optimize the perception performance.
-2) We propose IoSI-CP, an IoSI-based collaborative perception framework, which can significantly improve the perception performance.
-In addition, we open related source codes to inspire further research in this field.
-3) We design a semantic information fusion algorithm called HPHA, which employs a multi-scale transformer module and a short-term attention module to efficiently fuse semantic information from the spatial and temporal dimensions of IoSI.
-Moreover, we present a collaborator selection method based on IoSI to select effective collaborators and disregard those that negatively impact the perception performance.
-4) We carry out a detailed evaluation of our proposed IoSI-CP on two open datasets OPV2V and V2XSet.
-The experimental results show that IoSI-CP is more effective in improving perception performance than state-of-the-art (SOTA) works, such as V2VNet\cite{6}, V2X-Vit\cite{7} and Where2comm\cite{8}.
+In this article, motivated by the aforementioned discussions and the significant contributions of artificial intelligence studies \cite{19,20,21}, we propose an IoSI-based collaborative perception framework called Select2Col to more comprehensively take account of the \underline{s}patial-t\underline{e}mpora\underline{l} importanc\underline{e} of semanti\underline{c} informa\underline{t}ion.
+Within the Select2Col framework, we develop an IoSI-based method for collaborator selection, which enables efficient selection of contributive collaborators from both temporal and spatial dimensions.
+Moreover, we design a historical prior hybrid attention (HPHA) fusion algorithm to achieve more effective information fusion by assigning IoSI-consistent weights.
+Compared to existing works\cite{8,9,10,11,12,13,14,15,16,17}, the main contributions of this article can be summarized as follows. \begin{itemize} \item[1)]We propose the Select2Col\footnote{The codes for our proposed Select2Col are available at https://github.com/huangqzj/Select2Col/.} framework for collaborative perception, which allows to capture the IoSI from spatial and temporal dimensions for both effective collaborator selection and meaningful information fusion. \item[2)] We design a semantic information fusion algorithm HPHA, which employs a multi-scale attention module and a short-term attention module to efficiently aggregate semantic information from the spatial and temporal dimensions of IoSI.
+Moreover, we present a collaborator selection method based on IoSI, ensuring that only semantic information from contributive collaborators is leveraged. \item[3)] We carry out a comprehensive evaluation of our proposed Select2Col on three open datasets OPV2V\cite{14}, V2XSet\cite{10}, and V2V4Real\cite{22}.
+The experimental results show that Select2Col is more effective in improving perception performance than state-of-the-art (SOTA) works, such as V2VNet\cite{9}, V2X-Vit\cite{10}, and Where2comm\cite{11}. \end{itemize}

 The remainder of this article is organized as follows.
-Section II reviews the related work on the collaborative perception of IoV.
-Section III explains the collaborative perception problem from a mathematical perspective.
-Section IV elaborates on our proposed IoSI-CP framework.
-Section V introduces our innovative HPHA semantic information fusion algorithm.
-We conduct experiments to verify our proposed IoSI-CP in Section VI.
-Finally, we conclude this article with a summary in Section VII.
+Section II reviews the related works on collaborative perception.
+Section III presents the system model and formulates the problem.
+Section IV elaborates on our proposed Select2Col framework.
+Sections V and VI introduce our innovative collaborator selection method and semantic information fusion algorithm HPHA, respectively.
+We conduct experiments to verify our proposed Select2Col in Section VII.
+Finally, we conclude this article with a summary in Section VIII.